Changing the Identity Store

 - Restore content and permissions.

-Changing the authentication type on Tableau Server can be a complicated and time-consuming process.
+Changing the installation type on Tableau Server can be a complicated and time-consuming process.
 To avoid data loss or orphaning of content or users, you'll need to plan this process carefully.
+In all cases, user filters applied to workbooks and data sources will need to be updated manually after the change.

-Most importantly, determine how you will transition content and permissions to the new authentication model after you reinstall Tableau Server.
+Most importantly, determine how you will transition content and permissions to the new identity store after you reinstall Tableau Server.

 Methods for restoring content and permissions

-The following list describes three methods for restoring content and permissions after you reinstall Tableau Server.
+The following list describes two methods for restoring content and permissions after you reinstall Tableau Server.
 Select the method that best fits with your environmental requirements.

-Because this method exports all content and permissions at each site, it is the best method for organizations that require a high fidelity replica of the content and permissions after the authentication change is complete.
-In most cases where organizations need to change the authentication type, a different user name syntax is a often a requirement.
+Because this method exports all content and permissions at each site, it is the best method for organizations that require a high fidelity replica of the content and permissions after the identity store change is complete.
+Some organizations require an identity store change as the result of an authentication change.
+In these cases, a different user name syntax is a often a requirement in the new model.
 This method, which includes a process of mapping original user names to new names, provides flexibility for such scenarios.

-Method 2: Fresh installation; users republish content—In this method, you install a new version of Tableau Server and select the new authentication method during setup.
+Method 2: Fresh installation; users republish content—In this method, you install a new version of Tableau Server and select the new identity store type during setup.
 You also create new sites.
 You then create users and give them access, and they republish their workbooks and data sources.
-Unlike the other methods, in this one, you do not reuse any of your existing Tableau Server infrastructure.
+Unlike the other method, in this one, you do not reuse any of your existing Tableau Server infrastructure.

 This method is most appropriate for smaller deployments with fairly autonomous and data savvy users.
 From an administrative perspective, this method is the simplest, since you're not actively porting over content.
 However, because you rely entirely on users to republish content, this method may not be successful for large organizations or for those where centralized oversight of content is required.